-- 38. The application fee is set out in item 27I of the Corporations (Fees) Regulations. - 39.
+- 41. The application fee is set out in item 27I of the Corporations (Fees) Regulations. - 42.
 An application should be accompanied by the fee or contain an undertaking to pay it.
+In the case of an application also seeking consent of the President, an undertaking to pay the fee if the review proceeds is preferable.